JigneshRaval/simple-blog/src/pages/node.js/feeding-different-server-responses-into-a-node.js-render-with-promises.md

 type: "Post"
 ---

-_Despite the fact that I’ve been working with Node.js and express for quite a while now, I have never come across the need to feed an **Express View the result of two server responses** before.
+_Despite the fact that I've been working with Node.js and express for quite a while now, I have never come across the need to feed an **Express View the result of two server responses** before.
 While this is an easy problem to solve, I wanted to find an elegant (and technically relevant) solution to it.
 And like so, `Promises` to the rescue!_

 Code: [Direct link to the full Gist](https://gist.github.com/magalhini/e23dd1dc69ee843c0eef590d31534441)

 ### The problem

-Let’s say your `home.hbs` view expects a `user` and its `books` information, but they’re coming from two different server calls.
+Let's say your `home.hbs` view expects a `user` and its `books` information, but they're coming from two different server calls.
 You can send only one `res.send()` to the view, of course… so how do you chain the two calls and feed them into the view?

 Two calls are needed: `/api/books` will return a `books` object and `/api/user` will return the `user` object.
 Basically we want to make this work: